sauerm1/RetracTable/README.md

 # RetracTable

 This project is a scalable, lightweight, zero dependency, responsive react.js table.
-All that you have to do is create a `Table` element and pass an array of objects to it as the `data` prop.
+All that you have to do is add a `Table` element and pass an array of objects to it as the `data` prop.

 Robust features like sorting and searching are build in.
 Just give it a try.